wavesplatform/waves-lessons/lessons/EN/A. Introduction/b. Getting To Know Web 3.0/lesson.md

 3. When apps request something, the user sees it and can approve or reject it.
 4. If he approves it, the transaction goes to the blockchain network.

-Well, let’s summarize this lesson and the most important things we’ve learned.
+Well, let’s summarize this lesson and the most important things we have learned.
 We’ve talked about the Web’s evolution, about Web 1, 2 and 3 and their differences.
 We can describe Web3 as a fully decentralized web with new models of interaction for users, based on trustless infrastructure.
 We also talked about digital signatures and how they affect user experience with Web3 services.